tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 * Suitable defaults are specified for all configurable elements.
 * Where TE functions or features might be optional within the deployed TE network, the model declares them as optional.

-* Some groupings defined in this document include "default" statements, which do not conform to the guidelines specified in Section 4.13 of
+* Some groupings defined in this document include 'default' statements, which can be problematic for use cases involving templates or profiling.
+  This design does not conform to the guidelines specified in Section 4.13 of {{?I-D.ietf-netmod-rfc8407bis}}.
-  {{?I-D.ietf-netmod-rfc8407bis}}.
-This deviation is intentional because these groupings are specifically tailored for use within the YANG modules defined in this document as well as in {{?I-D.ietf-teas-yang-path-computation}}.
+  However, this deviation is intentional as these groupings are specifically tailored for use within the YANG modules defined in this document as well as in {{?I-D.ietf-teas-yang-path-computation}}.
   The customization ensures appropriate behavior and consistency across these related modules.